immanuelvatta/Intro-to-WebDevelopment/README.md

 # Intro-to-WebDevelopment ReadMe file
- - This contains all the work for Intro-to-WeebDevelopment
+ - This contains all the work for Intro-to-WebDevelopment